opentensor/developer-docs/docs/getting-started/coldkey-hotkey-security.md

 Maintain a secure software environment:
 - Keep an eye on newly discovered OS or hardware vulnerabilities.
 - Run vulnerability scans on any machine that touches your coldkey.
-- Conduct redteam exercises and penetration testing to identify weaknesses in your setup.
+- Conduct red team exercises and penetration testing to identify weaknesses in your setup.

 ## Hotkey workstation security